A.D.D. (Audio Day Dream): Musical influences

 Lewis has stated in several interviews that he wanted his future album to have pop, electronic and jazzy hip hop feels to it, as he classified the sound as "electro-funk-soul-pop".
 He has also listed his ideal choices of producers and collaborators for his album in various interviews, including "Father of Trance" BT, Darkchild, will.i.am, Pro J, DJ Shadow, Dan the Automator and Gnarls Barkley.
 In interviews with Entertainment Weekly and Entertainment Tonight, he mentioned a collaboration with Doug E. Fresh, the hip hop/beatboxing legend Lewis beatboxed with to "The Show" in the Grand Finale of the sixth season of American Idol and received a standing ovation from the judges and the audience, as well as some of his musical influences, such as Maroon 5, 311, Duran Duran, Michael Jackson and Jamiroquai.

 Lewis described some of the songs he has recorded on July 16, 2007:

 I try not to be put in a box.
 I'm inspired by everything.
 I've got six tracks done.
 I've got a track that's very Erasure-sounding ("How Many Words"), a track that's Sting-meets-Neverending Story and a track that's very electro-poppy Depeche Mode.
 It's all over the map.

 The singer gave another depiction of A.D.D. in the official press announcing its release:

 This album is exactly how I wanted it to come out.
 It's like an '80s mix tape, with some hip-hop and electronic influences.
 I wanted to make a record where every song sounds like it could be on the radio, but my radio.
 2000-'80s Blake radio is what I call it.

 Critical reception

+The album was met with mixed reviews.
+New York Daily News editor Jim Farber found that the album "works perfectly as pop, but which also has a sense of edge."
+He called A.D.D.
+(Audio Day Dream) "the best album by any Idol alum yet."
+The Los Angeles Times was quite impressed, stating "his singing on A.D.D.
+(Audio Day Dream) is fine; it gets the job done.
+Yet what arrests your ear are Lewis' ideas."
+Similarkly, Billboards Jill Menze concluded that the album was "indeed a little all over the map, but, surprisingly, it works."
+Writing for The New York Times, Nate Chinen concluded that Lewis "has delivered a post-Idol statement likely to advance his personality, with all its jittery contradictions.
+There's a guest rapper (Lupe Fiasco), there are some beat-boxing displays (mercifully not many), there are power ballads and dance jams, breakup songs and come-ons.
+A little something for everyone, in other words, though it probably won't hold anyone's focus all the way through.